WebScaleSoftwareLtd/discobolt/README.md

 **Discobolt is under active development.
 Testing is not complete and this is not battle tested yet.
 Quality of life fixes, tests, and documentation generation are works in progress!**

-Discobolt is a Go library to make building web applications as easy as building functions with generics.
+Discobolt is a Go library that implements `http.Handler` to make building web applications as easy as building functions with generics.
 It has the following features:
 - **Clear Routing:** The actual routing is designed to be done in one nested place.
 This makes it clear during refactoring where everything in the app actually is.
-If you need to add a bunch of routes under one context, you can simply call a functiln.
+If you need to add a bunch of routes under one context, you can simply call a function.
 - **Incredible Content Type Support:** See [input and output types](#input-and-output-types) for more information, but our list is extensive and supports things like HTML to allow you to write your whole site within Discobolt.
 - **Keeps It Simple:** Discobolt is incredibly simple to write functions for.
 The API functions are generic and are designed to be added inside the context `discobolt.GET(ctx, func() (T, error) {...})`.
 The type returned is turned into the content types listed below, and errors are automatically passed to the error handler (unless they implement the `UserFacingError` interface, then it is returned to the user).